Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 This rum has a beautiful golden colour with a slight reddish hue.
 It has a nice syrupy smell accompanied by spices and vanilla with only a hint of alcohol.
 Sipping it straight was harsh at first, but it actually quite smooth with only a mild burn.
 This rum makes an excellent mixer with cola - A perfect light balance of spice and fruit (I thought of citrus, although I'm reading people say banana - Hmnnn).

-The label in itself makes this rum earning its place at my rum shelf, but I really like it.
-It’s a very good everyday rum to bring to the table with lots of bananas in nose and taste as well as in the afterburn.
-Grenada rum is more or less impossible to find in Sweden.
-Bought this one and a Westerhall from UK.
+I think the label in itself makes this rum earning its place at my rum shelf, but I also really like it.
+It’s a very good everyday rum to bring to the table with lots of bananas, citrus, nutmeg and other spices in nose and taste as well as during the finish.

 Pictures: My Grenada shelf & My bar display with my Spanish styled Ron and some English styled in the front.